Skip to content

 SKU scale Large 500+.
 Component-section pagination reads /shop/page/[N]/?category=component110 pages × 16 per page = 1,759 component SKUs (exact, verified).
 Largest pure-PC-components catalog of any audited candidate.

 Page structure Server-rendered HTML.
-WooCommerce (vanilla JS/jQuery, no SPA; YITH plugin verified for compare buttons; standard add-to-cart, wishlist).
+WooCommerce on the Electro theme (vanilla JS/jQuery, no SPA; YITH plugin verified for compare buttons; standard add-to-cart, wishlist).

 Pagination Standard WooCommerce numbered pagination: /shop/page/[N]/?category=component.
 16 items per page, 110 pages total in the components segment.